ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 stand it.
 Prefer the bost conducted newspapet to any other, and
 subscribe immediately for it, and pay in advance, and it
-shall be well with thee, and thy litle ones
+shall be well with thee, and thy litle ones.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_exmoor_ver01:data:sn84024649:00393347934:1850070101:0362/pct:64.678723,83.707273,15.202963,9.851679/!600,600/0/default.jpg"/>
 </td>